“The Spirit, The Soul, & The Body” series: (post #1)

 You’ve probably heard that God is a triune being.
 He is one God, but He is Father, Son, and Holy Spirit.
 But have you heard that man is also a triune being?
 He is body, soul, and spirit.
 In 2 Thessalonians 5:23, the apostle Paul says to the Christians of Thessalonica:

 Of course, there is a major difference between God’s triunity and man’s.
-Whereas Father, Son, and Holy Spirit are each a distinct Person, the spirit, the soul, and the body can’t make that claim.
-But still, even with this difference clearly in mind, each one makes for an interesting subject, and with this post I’d like to say a few things about the spirit of man.
+Whereas the Father, the Son, and the Holy Spirit are each a distinct Person, the spirit, the soul, and the body can’t make that claim.
+But still, even with this difference understood, each part of our makeup makes for an interesting subject.
+And with this post I’d like to say a few things about the spirit of man.

 First, it is the spirit that brings life to the body.
 James 2:26 says: